When is Qurbani 2020?

-Qurbani 2019 will happen on Eid al-Adha 2019, which falls on Monday the 12th of August this year.
+Qurbani 2020 will happen on Eid al-Adha 2020, which falls on or around the 31th of July this year, depending on the sighting of the moon.

 Do I Need to Do Qurbani Every Year?